the activities linked on this page still use Flash.

 Classifying Living Things -In this activity, you will see a large grid of green square tiles.
 Each tile will have a different plant or animal on it.
 See if you click on the correct tiles that belong to the category shown in each round of the game.
 When you think that you have clicked on all of the correct tiles, then click the "GO" button on the bottom of the screen.
 You will then find out if you got them all correct.
 BE SURE TO PLAY THIS ACTIVITY MORE THAN ONCE!!!
 When you find out your final score, be sure to click the "Play Again" button for more fun.

 Animal Classification Game -Before playing this activity, be sure to click on "Animal Classes" for an overview of animal classification before playing the games on this site.
+Click here for the overview of the animal classes.

 Classification of Vertebrates -See how well you know the basic characteristics that each class of vertebrates have in common.
 If you're having trouble with this activity, be sure to review the basic characteristics of each class of vertebrates.
-Game not working?
-Click here.

-Fun with Venn Diagrams -Did you enjoy our Venn Diagram activity in class?
+Fun with Venn Diagrams (Java) -Did you enjoy our Venn Diagram activity in class?
 In this activity, take the Venn Diagram challenge!
 See if you can figure out the rules of the Venn Diagram by placing the correct sizes, shapes, & colors into the appropriate circles.
 When you think that you have finished, be sure to select the rule for each circle by selecting from the drop-down menu.
 Once you have selected the appropriate rules click the "Check Rule" box to see if you were correct.
 Good luck!
 If you enjoyed this activity, why don't you try your hand at these other math Venn Diagrams:

 |Even Numbers/Multiples of 5||Odd Numbers/Less than 20||Square Numbers/Odd Numbers||Even Numbers/Prime Numbers|